How Cash Buyers Calculate Offers: Full Transparency

 Understanding this math helps you:

-Most importantly, competition between buyers is the single biggest factor in maximizing your offer.
-When multiple investors run their numbers and bid against each other, you get the best possible price.
+Most importantly, competition between buyers is often one of the biggest factors in maximizing your offer.
+When multiple investors run their numbers and submit their offers, you can compare your options and choose the strongest one.